aboussina/TS-ClinicalTrials-QC/README.md

 # Usage

 The ctGovCheck macro can be called with arguments for the Libref of the source TS, the Libref for the outputs, and the name of a STANAG format.
 See the runCtGovCheck.sas program for an example.
 Included in this repo is a STANAG 1059 SAS format (STANAG1059.sas) and a synthetic TS dataset that can be used.
 Also included is the program used to generate this synthetic TS which can be modified for testing.

+To run, clone this repo and run runCtGovCheck.sas with batch submit or in SAS interactive.
+The synthetic TS in the SDTM folder can be replaced with real trial data for production use.